ipudu/book-rating-database/README.md

 primary key (Publisher_ID)
 );
 ```

+### Initialization

+run initialization.sql to creat all of tables and load datasets.

+### query

+some interesting queries are stored in query.sql, please check it for details.

+### Authors

+Pu Du, Tianyi Zhang, Pengfei Pan, Min Cui

 ## License

 This project is licensed under the GNU License - see the [LICENSE](LICENSE) file for details.